yzerlaut/datavyz/README.md

 - the default settings of *matplotlib* do not really match the relatively specific constraints (on fontsize, axes size, etc...) of figure production in international scientific journals (e.g. from publishers such as Nature/Springer, Elsevier, Cell Press, ...).

 - a single graphical setting to display figures is not very practical in the process of scientific analysis.
-This is usually performed on different mediums: notebooks with embedded figures, script that result in on-display figures, multipanel figures on A4 page, ...
+Such analysis is usually made of several steps and is performed on different mediums: notebooks with embedded figures, script that produce on-display figures, multipanel figures on A4 page, ...

 Therefore, at the core is this library, lies the concept of a *Graphical Environment" (implemented as the `graph_env` class).
 It is a set of settings that will best adapt to the specific medium used (and will generalize to others).
 Create a graph enivironment associated to a specific visualization setting, below "screen":